nmushegian/minicash-wikidocs/pages/specification.md

   ```
 -
 - Note that this canonical chunking method depends directly on the hard-coded constants that define the minicash spec -- the maximum possible ticks per tock is 2^17, which can be chunked into 2^7 groups of 2^10 ticks each.
 -
+- These core terms delivered using these core mail types
+-
 -
 - modules